bigmlcom/bigml-csharp/doc/whizzml.md

 Execution exec = await client.CreateExecution(exArgs);
 ```

-That’s all! will create the execution, as per our request, and
-automatically list it in the Dashboard.
+That’s all!
+BigML will create the execution, as per our request, and automatically list it in the BigML Dashboard.